Maturation promoting factor: Role in the cell cycle

 During G1 and S phase, the CDK1 subunit of MPF is inactive due to an inhibitory enzyme, Wee1.
-Wee1 phosphorylates the Tyr-15 residues in yeast and Tyr-15 residues in humans of CDK1, rendering MPF inactive.
+Wee1 phosphorylates the Tyr-15 residue of CDK1, rendering MPF inactive.
 During the transition of G2 to M phase, cdk1 is de-phosphorylated by CDC25.
 The CDK1 subunit is now free and can bind to cyclin B, activate MPF, and make the cell enter mitosis.
 There is also a positive feedback loop that inactivates wee1.

 Activation

 MPF must be activated in order for the cell to transition from G2 to M phase.
 There are three amino acid residues responsible for this G2 to M phase transition.
 The Threonine-161 (Thr-161) on CDK1 must be phosphorylated by a CDK-activating kinase (CAK).
 CAK only phosphorylates Thr-161 when cyclin B is attached to CDK1.

 In addition, two other residues on the CDK1 subunit must be activated by dephosphorylation.
 CDC25 removes a phosphate from residues Threonine-14 (Thr-14) and Tyrosine-15 (Tyr-15) and adds a hydroxyl group.
 Cyclin B/CDK1 activates CDC25 resulting in a positive feedback loop.